vukmirovic98/node-red-contrib-covid19/README.md

 # node-red-contrib-covid19
-A simple node-red node to gather statistics regarding of COIVD-19 (Corona) virus cases.
+A simple set of node-red nodes to gather statistics regarding of COIVD-19 (Corona) virus cases.
 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```